Navigating the End of Life for Spring Framework 5.3 and 6: What You Need to Know

 - The removal of long-deprecated classes and methods in Spring Framework 5.3 and 6.0 requires careful attention during migration to ensure no broken dependencies.

-- Module Changes and Refactoring:some text
+- Module Changes and Refactoring:

 - Spring Framework 6.0 refactored several modules to better align with modern application development practices.
 While this refactoring is beneficial in the long run, it requires developers to update their codebases, affecting dependency management and module imports.